Micronation: Effects of the Internet and media attention

 In 2000, the Republic of Molossia and the erstwhile Kingdom of TorHavn hosted an Intermicronational Olympic Games online to coincide with the 2000 Summer Olympics.
 Six micronations competed and were asked to record their performances then report it to a Molossian message board.
 In 2003, the First Summit of Micronations summit commenced in Helsinki, Finland, coinciding with a performance art festival called Amorph!03.
 Six micronations were represented.
 An art exhibition exhibiting various micronational miscellanea, We Could Have Invited Everyone, occurred in 2004 and 2005 at the Reg Vardy Gallery, University of Sunderland, England and Andrew Kreps Gallery, New York City, United States respectively.
 The items were featured alongside artwork by artists including Yoko Ono and Nina Katchadourian.
 Both exhibitions coincided with an intermicronational summit.
 In 2005, the six-part BBC comedy-documentary series How to Start Your Own Country aired on BBC Two, in which comedian Danny Wallace attempts to create his own country in his apartment in Bow, London.
 The micronation he created was eventually named the Kingdom of Lovely.
 The following year, the travel guide company Lonely Planet published a light-hearted guide to numerous micronations titled Micronations: The Lonely Planet Guide to Home-Made Nations.

 In 2007, two self-proclaimed princesses of the Sunda Democratic Empire, sisters Puteri Lamia Roro Wiranata and Puteri Fathia Reza, were detained by Malaysian immigration authorities for attempting to enter from Brunei using diplomatic passports from the Sunda Empire.
 They claimed to be the princesses of the historical Sunda Kingdom and that their parents were in exile.
-In early 2008, they were freed by the Sessions Court, but maintained their claim of Sundan citizenship, thus making them ineligible for deportation to Indonesia.
+In early 2008, they were freed by the Sessions Court, but maintained their claim of Sunda citizenship, thus making them ineligible for deportation to Indonesia.
 The Malaysian authorities subsequently deemed them stateless individuals, and they were interned at an immigration depot under supervision of the United Nations High Commissioner for Refugees.